Prediction of trending topics using ANFIS and deterministic models: Introduction

 \section{Introduction}

 Each day, the social networks keep on growing very quickly and therefore, the way that people spread information has changed dramatically.
-But of course, this may have serious psychological consequences on the individuals; for example, Del Vicario \textit{et al.} proposed a mathematical model \cite{bib:delvicario}, where it is concluded that social network users use to spread only those rumors which are related to their favorite category (which could be, for example, science or conspiracy theories).
-This behavior is reinforced when the users make contact with specialized communities in these topics, which may frequently lead them into situations of disinformation and paranoia \cite{bib:delvicario}.
+But of course, this may have serious consequences on the individuals; for example, Del Vicario \textit{et al.} proposed a mathematical model \cite{bib:delvicario}, where it is concluded that social network users use to spread only those rumors which are related to their favorite category (which could be, for example, science or conspiracy theories).
+This behavior is reinforced when the users make contact with specialized communities in these topics, which may frequently lead them into situations of disinformation \cite{bib:delvicario}.

 The spreading of a rumor exhibits quite similar dynamics to epidemics spreading and thus, epidemics-based techniques have been used.
-Many authors have researched following this line of work (see, for example, \cite{bib:dk}, \cite{bib:mk}, \cite{bib:nekovee} and \cite{bib:escalante}).
+Many authors have researched following this line of work (see, for example, \cite{bib:dk}, \cite{bib:mk}, \cite{bib:nekovee}, \cite{bib:escalante}, and \cite{bib:escalodeh}).
 Thus, for instance, according to \cite{bib:nekovee}, a rumor can be seen as an \textquotedblleft infection of the mind\textquotedblright.

 In the compartmental models, the population is divided in three classes: the \textbf{ignorants} ($S$), who do not know the rumor, the \textbf{spreaders} ($I$), who are currently spreading the rumor and, f\/inally, the \textbf{stifflers} ($R$), who even though they know the rumor, do not spread it.
-These three categories correspond to their epidemiologically equivalent \textbf{susceptibles} $(S)$, \textbf{infected} $(I)$, and \textbf{removed} $(R)$, respectively.
+These three categories correspond to their epidemiologically equivalent \textbf{Susceptible} ($S$), \textbf{Infectious} ($I$), and \textbf{Recovered} ($R$), respectively.
 The compartment models are one of the best known deterministic models.
-The SI, SIR, SIS or SIRS models are an example of compartment models \cite{bib:brauer}.
+The $SI$, $SIR$, $SIS$ or $SIRS$ models are examples of compartment models \cite{bib:brauer} [The population is assigned to compartments with labels: $S$, $I$, or $R$, in such a way that the order of the labels usually shows the flow patterns between the compartments.]

 The standard propagation rumor model was introduced in 1965 by Daley and Kendall \cite{bib:dk}.
 Also, the modeling of rumor propagation has been proposed by other authors such as Rapoport (1948) and Bartholomew (1967) (see \cite{bib:daleygani} and references therein), and Zanette (2001) \cite{bib:zanette}.
 These models are based on stochastic processes.
 However, in this paper we propose a different approach.